 Step 7: Stake the Guy Line Ropes

 Grab the large metal stakes.
 Start with the rope above the front door and stake at a 45˚ angle.
+The guy line ropes should extend straight out and off the tent seams.
+If the the form of a wall appears to be off, simply move the stake to the left or right a few inches.
 Now you can move on to the rest of the tent.

-Since the walls on our Life inTents™ bells are taller than traditional bell tents, you will want to add structure with the included outer bamboo wall support posts.
+Since the walls on our Life inTents™ bell tents are taller than traditional bell tents, you can optionally add the included outer wall support posts to improve the form.
 Simply insert the wall post into the grommet near the guy line before pegging each guy line.

 The ropes should follow the seam lines of the roof and are ideally staked equidistant from the tent wall.